func _ready(): $Label.text = "Hello world!"

 The Tutorials and resources page lists video tutorials contributed by the community.
 If you prefer video to text, those may be worth a look.

-In case you have trouble with one of the tutorials or your project, you can find help on the various Community channels, especially the Godot Discord community, Q&A, and IRC.
+In case you have trouble with one of the tutorials or your project, you can find help on the various Community channels, especially the Godot Discord community and Q&A.

 About Godot Engine¶